 Benefited Employees:Unpaid Leaves and the Impact on Benefits

 In certain circumstances you may be on a leave approved by your department but not be receiving pay from the University.
-This is considered an unpaid leave by the University/Commonwealth.
-During these times you may be receiving income through a long-term disability insurance plan (eg, Group Insurance Commission/GIC Long Term Disability/LTD, Optional Retirement Program LTD) or another income source (for instance an automobile insurance policy).
+For clarity, during these times you may be receiving income through a long-term disability insurance plan (eg, Group Insurance Commission/GIC Long Term Disability/LTD, Optional Retirement Program/OLI) or another income source (for instance an automobile insurance policy).

 - GIC Health Insurance: while on unpaid leave you are responsible for paying 100% of the GIC health insurance premium unless you are on an approved medical leave under the Family Medical Leave Act (FMLA), the Massachusetts Maternity Leave Act (MMLA) or an approved leave for otherwise FMLA-covered situations.
 If you are on an approved FMLA or MMLA leave you are responsible for paying your regular contribution toward insurance premium(s).While on unpaid leave the GIC will mail premium invoices to your home.
 Return payment directly to the GIC to keep coverage(s) intact.
 If your GIC health insurance is cancelled due to non-payment you may be unable to re-establish coverage until the next open enrollment (end-of-April/beginning-of-May for coverage effective July 1.)

 - If you (and all dependents covered under your GIC health insurance plan) will be covered under another health insurance plan while you are on leave, you may cancel your GIC coverage by bringing written proof of the date you will be covered under the other plan to the HRESC so we can assist in completing the appropriate forms.
 You may re-establish health insurance through the GIC during open enrollment (end-of-April/beginning-of-May for coverage effective July 1) or upon proof of involuntary loss of coverage under another plan.